-Option Description all Dies within a socket before enumerating additional sockets for a linear distribution.
-UMA Based Clustering Status It is a read-only field and displays as Quadrant , when Sub NUMA Cluster is set to 2Way or 4Way then it displays as Disabled .
+Option Description interrupt controllers for the OS across all Sockets and Dies.
+When set to Linear , processor cores are enumerated across all Dies within a socket before enumerating additional sockets for a linear distribution.
+UMA Based Clustering Status It is a read-only field and displays as Guadrant , when Sub NUMA Cluster is set to 2Way or 4Way then it displays as Disable .
 UPI Prefetch Enables you to get the memory read started early on DDR bus.
 The Ultra Path Interconnect (UPI) Rx path spawns the MemSpecRD to Integrated Memory Controller (iMC) directly.
 This option is set to Enabled by default.
 XPT Prefetch This option is set to Enabled by default.
 LLC Prefetch Enables or disables the LLC Prefetch on all threads.
 This option is set to Enabled by default.
 Dead Line LLC Alloc Enables or disables the Dead Line LLC.
 This option is set to Enabled by default.
 You can enable this option to opportunistically fill the dead lines in LLC or disable the option to not fill the dead lines in LLC.
 Directory AtoS Enables or disables the Directory AtoS.
 AtoS optimization reduces remote read latencies for repeat read accesses without intervening writes.
 This option is set to Disabled by default.
 AVX P1 Enables you to reconfigure the processor Thermal Design Power (TDP) levels during POST based on the power and thermal delivery capabilities of the system.
 TDP verifies the maximum heat the cooling system is must dissipate.
-This option is set to Normal by default. (i) NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.
+This option is set to Normal by default. () NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.
 Dynamic SST -Performance Profile Enables you to reconfigure the processor via Dynamic or Static SST-PP Select.
 This option is set to Disabled by default.
 SST-Performance Profile Enables you to reconfigure the processor via Speed Select Technology(SST).
 Intel SST-BF Enables Intel SST-BF.
 This option is displayed if Performance Per Watt (OS) or Custom (when OSPM is enabled) system profiles are selected.
-This option is set to Disabled by default.
-NOTE: This option requires a supported CPU.
+This option is set to Disabled by default. (i) NOTE: This option requires a supported CPU.
 Intel SST-CP Enables Intel SST-CP.
 This knob controls whether SST-CP is enabled.
 When enabled it activates per core power budgeting.
 This option is set to Disabled by default. x2APIC Mode Enables or disables x2APIC mode.
 This option is set to Enabled by default.
 AVX ICCP Pre-Grant License Enables or disables AVX ICCP Pre-Grant License.
 This option is set to Disabled by default.
-Dell Controlled Turbo Dell Controlled Turbo Setting Controls the turbo engagement.
-Enable this option only when System Profile is set to Performance or Custom , and CPU Power Management is set to Performance .
-This option is set to Disabled by default.
+Opportunistic Snoop Broadcast Opportunistic Snoop Broadcast(OSB) is a feature within the PCIe protocol that enhances system performance by reducing latency and improving data transfer efficiency.
+Auto is default and controlled by SI Compatibility and Directory Mode Enabled/Disabled .

-Table 30.
+Table 40.
 Processor Settings details (continued)